ibm-cloud-docs/cis/getting-started.md

  1. Open the {{site.data.keyword.cis_short_notm}} application from your IBM Cloud dashboard.
  2. Add the domain that you want to manage.
  3. Configure your DNS information with the name servers provided.
- 4. Continue getting started with {{site.data.keyword.cis_short_notm}}, by following a tutorial or by setting up other features.
+ 4. Continue getting started with {{site.data.keyword.cis_short_notm}} by following a tutorial, or by setting up other features.

 ### Step 1: Open the IBM {{site.data.keyword.cis_short_notm}} application
 {:#open-cis-application}